hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 ## What do observable systems provide ?

 Monitoring enables us to understand the overall health of our systems, observability allows us to infer the internal state of something from the outside.
-How do we know that our application is working well and doing what it is supposed to do without having to look inside or access its source code?With observable systems we are able to answer the following questions by querying the telemetry outputs of our systems:
+How do we know that our application is working well and doing what it is supposed to do without having to look inside or access its source code?
+How can we respond to outages affecting our cutomers and *debug the system in production*?
+With observable systems we are able to answer the following questions by querying the telemetry outputs of our systems:

 * What is going wrong?
 * Why is it going wrong?
 * How well is the system performing against our business objectives?

 As outlined in the [observability pyramid](https://medium.com/geekculture/monitoring-microservices-part-1-observability-b2b44fa3e67e) observability empowers us with detailed insights into the behavior of our systems through `telemetry data` such as `traces`, `metrics`, and `logs`.
 While all of them partially overlap, [each has a different purpose](https://www.reddit.com/r/devops/comments/9hku3v/prometheus_vs_opentracing).
+The telemetry data you collect looks to answer the following questions:

+* Logs - *What happened in my system*?
+* Tracing - *How are system components interacting with each other*?
+* Metrics - *How does the system performance change over time*?

 ## Logging

-Logs answer the question - *what happened in my system*?

 Error logs tell developers what went wrong in their applications.
 User event logs give product managers insights on usage.
 If the CEO has a question about the next quarter’s revenue forecast, the answer ultimately comes from payment/CRM logs.